Over the last year or so, we have seen a marked increase in automated and commodity algorithmic trading searches and reports.

 Trading businesses are keen to understand the viability, set-up and staffing requirements for commodity algorithmic trading portfolios, as they become more aware that many competitors have either already built or are currently building capabilities to stay competitive.
 But what exactly do we mean by automated and algorithmic trading, where do commodities fit in this journey, and what specific hiring trends have we already seen?

 The number of trading houses seeking to bring automated or algorithmic trading teams within the commodities markets is growing.
 From the traditional majors, through to the utilities and the merchants, everyone is exploring the best way to stay competitive in the market.
-You’ll hear it called a myriad of things from algorithmic trading, automated trading, digital trading, systematic trading to business-specific names such as ‘A1 Trading’.
+You’ll hear it called a myriad of things from algorithmic trading, automated trading, digital trading, and systematic trading to business-specific names such as ‘A1 Trading’.

 And while each of these names aims to encapsulate the way a trading firm is using digitalisation to stay competitive in the trading markets, they can often mean very different things.